syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 ```
 </details>

-Then apply the request file to the platform cluster:
+Then apply the request file to the Platform Cluster:

 ```console
 kubectl --context kind-platform apply --filename postgres-resource-request.yaml